plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-create-a-pie-chart.md

    sub-steps:
     - copy: "Head to Plotly’s Workspace and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
       img: "![Import data main](../static/images/create-pie-chart/import-data-main.png)"
-    - copy: "After selecting your 'Pie chart' under 'Chart Type', you can check out an example before adding your own data.
+    - copy: "After selecting 'Pie chart' under 'Chart Type', you can check out an example before adding your own data.
 Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
 You'll also see what labels were selected for this specific chart, as well as the end result."
       img: "![Example after](../static/images/create-pie-chart/try-an-example-after.png)"

  - title: Create a Chart